hakimnasaoui/Detecting-Pneumonia-from-Chest-X-Ray-Images/README.md

 - The val folder have 16 samples (NORMAL:8，PNEUMONIA:8).
 - The test folder have 624 samples (NORMAL:234，PNEUMONIA:390).

-*The valiadation set is only 16 samples which is not enough to fine-tune our model's hyperparameters*
+*The validation set is only 16 samples which is not enough to fine-tune our model's hyperparameters*

 ## Model
 - We are using the **VGG16** model from the Keras.Applications library as the base model.